ben-ngahere/fono-frontend/README.md

 - **TypingIndicator** - shows the "..." when someone's typing
 - **Settings components** - each settings section is separate (this was a big refactor!)

-The main logic lives in custom hooks (`useChatApi`, `useNotifications`, etc.) so it's reusable and testable.
+The main logic lives in custom hooks so it's reusable and testable.

 ## Development 💻